-If you are thinking of buying a generator, you may have many questions depending on what you plan to use it for, including how long will a generator run on propane?
+If you are considering buying a generator, you may have many questions, depending on what you plan to use it for, including how long a generator will run on propane.

-Arguably, getting all the basic information about your generator is essential, which guarantees that you make the most out of it.
+Arguably, obtaining all the basic information about your generator is essential to ensure that you make the most out of it.
 Read on for more details.

-How Long Will a Generator Run on Propane Generator Run?
+How Long Will a Generator Run on Propane?

 How Long Will a Generator Run on Propane vs Gas?

-On the other hand, a standard generator will consume approximately 0.75 gallons (6.2 pounds) of gas per hour, requiring more gas to keep the generator running compared to propane.
+On the other hand, a standard generator will consume approximately 0.75 gallons (2.8 liters) of gas per hour, requiring more fuel to keep the generator running compared to propane.

 Does a Generator Run Longer on Gas or Propane?